MatmaRex/mediawikireleasenotes-driver/README.md

 ------------

-The installer drops the driver itself into the .git directory of the repo you're in, configures the repo to know about it, and uses .gitattributes file to define it as the default driver for release notes file.
+The installer drops the driver itself into the .git directory of the repo you're in, configures the repo to know about it, and uses [gitdir]/info/attributes file to define it as the default driver for release notes file.

 The driver is a simple script that analyzes the contents of files to be merged, and uses the union merge algorithm if there are only consecutive additions in both files